Weneg (pharaoh): Identification

-Weneg corresponds to Hor-Nebre (or Raneb)
+Weneg corresponds to Hor-Nebra (or Raneb)

-BM EA 35556, the stone vessel used by Jochem Kahl to equate Weneg with Raneb.
+BM EA 35556, the stone vessel used by Jochem Kahl to equate Weneg with Nebra.

-Egyptologist Jochem Kahl argues that Weneg was the same person as king Raneb, the second ruler of the 2nd dynasty.
+Egyptologist Jochem Kahl argues that Weneg was the same person as king Nebra, the second ruler of the 2nd dynasty.
 He points to a vessel fragment made from an igneous material, which was found in the tomb of king Peribsen (a later ruler of the 2nd dynasty) at Abydos.
 He believed he had found on the pot shard weak, but clear, traces of the weneg flower beneath the inscribed name of king Ninetjer.
-On the right side of Ninetjer's name the depiction of the Ka house of king Raneb is partially preserved.
-The complete arrangement led Kahl to the conclusion that the weneg flower and Raneb's name were connected to each other and king Ninetjer later replaced the inscription.
-Kahl also points out that king Ninetjer wrote his name mirrored, so that his name points in the opposite direction to Raneb's name.
+On the right side of Ninetjer's name the depiction of the Ka house of king Nebrais partially preserved.
+The complete arrangement led Kahl to the conclusion that the weneg flower and Nebra's name were connected to each other and king Ninetjer later replaced the inscription.
+Kahl also points out that king Ninetjer wrote his name mirrored, so that his name points in the opposite direction to Nebra's name.
 Kahl's theory is the subject of continuing debate since the vessel inscription is badly damaged and thus leaves plenty of room for varying interpretations.

 Weneg corresponds to Hor-Sekhemib-Perenmaat

 Egyptologists such as Nicolas Grimal, Wolfgang Helck and Walter Bryan Emery identify Weneg with king Sekhemib-Perenmaat and with the Ramesside royal cartouche-name Wadjenes.
 Their theory is based on the assumption that Sekhemib and Seth-Peribsen were different rulers and that both were the immediate successors of king Ninetjer.
-But this theory is not commonly accepted, because clay seals of Sekhemib were found in the tomb of king Khasekhemwy, the last ruler of the 2nd dynasty.
-The clay seals set Sekhemib's reign close to Khasekhemwy's, whilst the Ramesside name "Wadjenes" is placed near the beginning of the 2nd dynasty.
+But this theory is not commonly accepted, because clay seals of Sekhemib were found in the tomb of king Peribsen, the second to last ruler of the 2nd dynasty.
+The clay seals set Sekhemib's reign close to Peribsen's, whilst the Ramesside name "Wadjenes" is placed near the beginning of the 2nd dynasty.

 Weneg as an independent ruler

 Egyptologists such as Peter Kaplony and Richard Weill argue that Weneg was a separate king from other kings of the period.
-They suggest that Weneg succeeded Ninetjer and his name is preserved in Ramesside kinglists under the name "Wadjenes".
+They suggest that Weneg succeeded Ninetjer but preceded Sekhemib and or Peribsen and that Weneg's name is preserved in Ramesside kinglists under the name "Wadjenes".
 Their assumption is firstly based on the widely accepted theory that Ramesside scribes interchanged the weneg flower with the papyrus haulm, changing it into the name "Wadjenes".
 Secondly, Kaplony and Weill's theory is based on the inscription on the Cairo stone.
 They believe that the name "Wenegsekhemwy" is preserved over the third line of year events.
 This theory is also not widely accepted, as the Cairo stone is badly damaged and the very weak traces of the hieroglyphs leave too much room for different interpretations.